Coated Welding Electrodes: Complete Guide on Selection, Usage, and Proper Storage

 7. Welder’s skill: Opt for electrodes that match the welder’s skill level.
 Rutile electrodes, for example, are recommended for beginners because of their ease of use.

-Storage of coated electrodes
+Proper storage of coated welding electrodes

 How should electrodes be maintained and stored to prolong their service life?
 To ensure high-quality welds, stick electrodes used in metal arc welding (SMAW) must be stored properly to prevent moisture absorption, which can cause porosity and cracking.
 Here are some simple handling and storage techniques for electrodes that help maintain their quality and prolong their service life: